Distance Learning | In Print

 Teaching online is less a job than a lifestyle.
 Committed online instructors find it hard to set reasonable boundaries on the workday.
 When students run into trouble, the instinct is to help them as soon as you can.
 This tends to happen between 10 p.m. and midnight.

-Richard Rose is associate professor and program director of the Master's of Education program in Instructional Design and Technology at West Texas A&M University.
+Dr. Richard Rose is program director for Instructional Design and Technology at West Texas A&M University.
 He retired as a senior instructional designer at Boeing and Microsoft.